Search

 Inheriting an IRA from someone other than a spouse

-Beneficiaries who are either minor children of the IRA owner, people with permanent disabilities or chronic illnesses, or those more than 10 years younger than the former account owner may start annual distributions based on their life expectancy or withdraw all of the money from the inherited IRA no later than Dec 31 of the 10th year after the original owner died.
+Beneficiaries who are either minor children of the IRA owner, people with permanent disabilities or chronic illnesses, or those less than 10 years younger than the former account owner may start annual distributions based on their life expectancy or withdraw all of the money from the inherited IRA no later than Dec 31 of the 10th year after the original owner died.
 However, if the person you inherited the IRA from already was required to take RMDs, you must take the RMD annually, but no lump sum of any remaining amount is required in year 10, with one exception.
-In the case of a beneficiary who is a minor of the account owner, a lump sum of any remaining amount is required at age 21.
+In the case of a beneficiary who is a minor, the IRA must be fully distributed within 10 years of the inheritor’s 21st birthday.

 Inheriting an IRA from a spouse

-If you inherit an IRA from your spouse, you have another withdrawal option in addition to the ones available to all beneficiaries.
+If you inherit an IRA from your spouse, you have other withdrawal options in addition to the ones available to all beneficiaries.
 You can treat the IRA as your own, and the regular withdrawal rules apply.

 Early IRA withdrawal exceptions

-You usually aren't subject to penalties if you withdraw before 59½ in these cases:
+You usually aren't subject to penalties if you withdraw before age 59½ in these cases:

 • You inherit the IRA.